A Lesson to Learn: Avenue Therapeutics Inc. (ATXI)

 ATXI’s Market Performance

-ATXI stocks went up by 64.79% for the week, with a monthly jump of 70.41% and a quarterly performance of 75.09%, while its annual performance rate touched -71.61%.
-The volatility ratio for the week stands at 44.27% while the volatility levels for the past 30 days are set at 30.35% for Avenue Therapeutics Inc. The simple moving average for the period of the last 20 days is 78.59% for ATXI stocks with a simple moving average of -9.95% for the last 200 days.
+ATXI stocks went up by 9.15% for the week, with a monthly drop of -18.52% and a quarterly performance of -2.91%, while its annual performance rate touched -85.15%.
+The volatility ratio for the week stands at 55.83% while the volatility levels for the past 30 days are set at 34.29% for Avenue Therapeutics Inc. The simple moving average for the period of the last 20 days is 148.92% for ATXI stocks with a simple moving average of 33.66% for the last 200 days.

 Stock Fundamentals for ATXI